nullchilly/cpeditor.nvim/README.md

 - Terminal intergration
 - GDB support

-Note: To see all the available function use
+Note: To see all the available functions use

 ```
 :Cp help()